 The Capital One Venture Rewards Credit Card is one of the most popular travel reward cards out there.

 Cardholders love the fact that, for a low annual fee, the Capital One Venture Rewards Credit Card features two miles per dollar spent on all purchases with no limits, and that you can use your miles for nearly any travel expense.
-And it doesn’t hurt that Capital One runs frequent TV ads featuring celebrities like Samuel L. Jackson and Jennifer Garner.
+And it doesn’t hurt that Capital One has run frequent TV ads featuring celebrities like Samuel L. Jackson and Jennifer Garner.

 Let’s take a closer look at how this reward program works, and how to get the most value from your miles.